webpack/security-wg/docs/threat-model.md

    Including their configuration and anything under OS control.

 3. **All code executed at build time**
-   - `webpack.config.*` and any code it imports
+	- Webpack configuration files (`webpack.config.*`) and any code they import or contain
-   - Loaders and plugins (including transitive npm dependencies)
+   - Any CLI flags and/or other configurations
-   - Dev server/middleware configuration hooks
+	- Loaders and plugins, including their transitive npm dependencies
-   These are considered trusted application code.
+	- Dev server and middleware configuration hooks

 4. **Project sources and assets**
    JavaScript/TypeScript, styles, templates, images, fonts, etc., within the configured project context and any paths the build intentionally resolves (`resolve.modules`, aliases, loader `include`/`exclude`, etc.).